 It’s also good to check for a pattern in search terms as you can see what match type is the most predominant.
 By recognizing the most common match type in your search terms you can consider creating another campaign to better track performance at this level based on that match type.

-In the AdWords interface you can directly add the keyword to the ad group of your choice.
+In the Google Ads (formerly known as Google AdWords) interface, you can directly add the keyword to the ad group of your choice.
 However, it’s important to point out that search terms will automatically be added in broad match.
-You therefore need to use the proper punctuation marks when adding the keyword.
+You, therefore, need to use the proper punctuation marks when adding the keyword.

 Then modify the keyword and if you wish you can add a specific bid or URL for this keyword.
 In this example, we added the keyword “wireless security camera” and we modified it to its broad match modifier equivalent: +wireless +security +camera with a bid of $1.50.

 Build a Stronger Negative Keyword List with the AdWords Search Terms Report